CouloirGG/.github/profile/README.md

 ## 🤝 Work With Us

-**Studios & teams** — Need custom tooling, automation, or a companion app?
-We consult and build production-grade solutions. **Players** — Got a game that needs a tool like LAMA?
+**Companies & studios** — Need an expert to evaluate your pipeline, diagnose bottlenecks, or build custom tooling?
+We offer consulting, business analysis, and hands-on development. **Players & communities** — Got a game that needs a tool like LAMA?
 We want to hear your ideas.

 📧 **hello@couloir.gg**